savonet/book/audio.md

 we are going to play one jingle, then four music tracks, then one jingle, then four music tracks, and so on.

-If you want something less regular, the `random` operator can be used instead of `rotate`:
+If you want something less regular, the `random`\indexop{random} operator can be used instead of `rotate`:

 ```{.liquidsoap include="liq/jingles-random.liq" from=3 to=-1}